ToayoOnajobi/ToayoOnajobi.github.io/_pages/about.md

 I have experience in developing programs and software in both C++ and Java.
 In addition to my coding background, I also have dabbled into design, Maya and Asperite being my software of choices when related to 3D Modelling and Pixel Art.

-Outside of college, I enjoy drawing digitally, collecting DC comics and I often participate in tournaments for the video game, Super Smash Brothers Ultimate.
+Outside of college, I enjoy drawing digitally, collecting DC comics and often participate in tournaments in the video game, Super Smash Brothers Ultimate.